Mythical84/roguelike/journal.md

 ### Optional Additions
 (Ranked in order of importance)
 - [ ] A text display system
-- [ ] Culling rooms that are not visible to the player
 - [ ] boss room
 - [ ] loot system with varied weapons
 - [ ] chest mimics
+- [ ] Use wave function collapse for variation in the rooms

+## Log

+### Day 0
+(The stuff I did before the project officially started) created a basic player movement system, along with a player class normalized diagonal player movement created a tile class, and began frameworking support for animated tiles created a basic example map created tile splitter for the tilemap